Contributor: Megan Wilson, BS, CADC, Timberline Knolls Residential Center

 At the onset of the initial assessments, student participants were all in attendance at the highest rated schools in the region and from families in which the median income was generally higher than the national norms.

-Interestingly, researchers found that the rates of addiction to drugs or alcohol among female and male participants to be three and two times as high as the national norms .
+Interestingly, researchers found that the rates of developing a substance use disorder, such as addiction to drugs or alcohol, among female and male participants to be three and two times as high as the national norms .

 In regard to the findings from this study, lead researcher and professor of psychology at Arizona State University, Suniya Luther, noted, “We found alarmingly high rates of substance abuse among young adults who were initially studied as teenagers.